arpanchhetri/nodesql/api/README.md

 Here is the description about...
 - add some features.
 - use pictures for demo
-- or use giphy images
+- or use gif images

 <!-- Here you can add documentation link for the more user-understanble -->
 _For more examples, please refer to the [Documentation]()_